4ndygu/civicrm_osdi/docs/index.md

 - Edit the import functionality in the `Importer.Import` API
 - Edit the import functionality in the `CRM/OSDIQueue/Tasks` if your endpoint is managing different groups with the same URL, like actionnetwork

+### Ensure your new extractor is OSDI compliant

+The motivation for this is obvious -- this is an extension for syncing contacts based on OSDI compliance.
+This endpoint must support the return of OSDI objects.
+You can check this [here](https://haltalk.herokuapp.com/explorer/browser.html#/) with the HAL browser.
+It must accept some form of key in the OSDI-API-Token header.

+### Add a new Importer in the `importers/` directory

+Most of the import logic is handled via the importer class.
+Importer classes must inherit from the AbstractImporer class, also in the `importers/` directory.

+### Edit the export functionality in the `Exporter.Bulk` API

+### Edit the import functionality in the `Importer.Import` API

+### Edit the import functionality in the `CRM/OSDIQueue/Tasks` if your endpoint is managing different groups with the same URL, like actionnetwork